mtdias/graphene-java-api-stack/docs/use-case.md

 ## **Use Case**
-This use case is ideall to initizalize Java projects with Spring Boot and gradle or maven with observability support.
+This use case is ideal to initialize Java projects with Spring Boot and gradle or maven with observability support.

 ### **General Vision**
 [**metrics-plugin**](https://github.com/stack-spot/graphene-java-api-stack/tree/main/metrics-plugin) adds in the stack the capacity to provide _metrics_ to the project.